-The Constitution of the United States protects Americans against unwarranted attention from law enforcement.
-Police in this country cannot detain and search someone who is lawfully minding his or her own business.
-The same goes for stopping motorists without probable cause to do so.
+The Constitution of the United States protects Americans against unwarranted searches and seizures by law enforcement.
+Police in this country cannot detain and search someone if they do not have reasonable suspicion a crime is, has, or will be committed.
 If you believe that you have been profiled or unlawfully pulled over without cause, contact the attorneys at Berry Law.
-They can advise you of your rights and offer suggestions on how to move forward.

 Profiling